 Pregnant woman may also have protected leave rights under the New Jersey Family Leave Act and the federal Family and Medical Leave Act.
 These statutes provide guarantee job protection for eligible employees to take a leave of absence from work as a result of a pregnancy, child birth or adoption.

-If you believe you have been discriminated against because of your pregnancy, please contact us an e-mail to schedule a consultation with an experienced employment law attorney.
+If you believe you have been discriminated against because of your pregnancy, please send us an e-mail to schedule a consultation with an experienced employment law attorney.